-- We have investigated a resonance phenomena in majorisation-based resonance theorems - Can this be used in near-term/NISQ experiments? - Can we can drop the restrictions (mixed-state entanglement, energy-coherent thermo)? - Does an analogous phenomenon occur for non-majorisation-based resource theories (e.g. magic)?
+- We have investigated a resonance phenomena in majorisation-based resource theories - Can this be used in near-term/NISQ experiments? - Can we can drop some of the restrictions (e.g. energy-coherent thermo, mixed-state entanglement)? - Does an analogous phenomenon occur for non-majorisation-based resource theories (e.g. magic)?